Titus107/configure-ad/README.md

 <img src="https://i.imgur.com/6Suwt00.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 This will bring up a prompt where we will select "add a new forest" then give your domain a name.
 Click next and assign your DC a password as well.
-Click clicking "next" through the tabs until you reach "Installation" where you can then properly install Active Directory.
+Keep clicking "next" through the tabs until you reach "Installation" where you can then properly install Active Directory.
 Now we need to restart the VM and then reconnect remotely again.
 </p>
 <br />